GSA Newsletter: November 14, 2021

 1110 University Center (next to Subway)

-Come and meet the team behind the Center for International Education and how they support our international peers.
+Come and meet the team behind the Office of Global Engagement and how they support our international peers.
 Three varieties of coffee will be provided — Dalgona, Affogato and Cafe de Olla.

 Student Senate Report